MarioDelgadoSr/DataVisual/README.md

 Property | Description
 -------- | -----------
 .join | A join object (array).
-Each element of the array will be an object referencing a matching dataRow and visuaObj.
+Each element of the array will be an object referencing a joined (matching) dataRow and visuaObj.
-.join.dataRow | A reference to data row from the original data array that corresponds to the matching visualObj.
+.join.dataRow | A reference to data row from the original data array that corresponds to the joined (matching) visualObj.
 .join.visualObj | A reference to the ThreeJS mesh being 'joined' to.
 .data | The original data participating in the 'join'.
 .visual | The original visual participating in the 'join'.